kingzamzon/docs/docs/SDK/Explanation/encryption.md

 You can use Lit to encrypt and store any static content.
 This could be a file, a string, or anything that won't change.
 You have to store the content and metadata yourself (on IPFS, Arweave, or even somewhere centralized), but Lit will store who is allowed to decrypt it and enforce this (aka key management).

-The below Replit is a full-fledged **React** application that encrypts & decrypt a **file** using Lit SDK.
+The below Replit is a full-fledged **React** application that encrypts & decrypt a **file** using Lit JS SDK.
 For best experience please open the web app in a new tab.

 <iframe frameborder="0" width="100%" height="500px" className="repls" style={{display: "none"}} src="https://replit.com/@lit/Encrypt-and-Decrypt-a-File/#encrypt_and_decrypt_file/src/App.js"></iframe>

-This example will show you how to encrypt and decrypt static data using Lit Protocol's JS SDK on the client side.
+This example will show you how to encrypt and decrypt static data using the Lit JS SDK on the client side.

 ## Setup